 New lines of research: Top-end income inequality and wealth concentration

-To spur new lines of research, 4-5 of the Inequality and Wealth Concentration fellowships are designated for Harvard Ph.D. students whose research interests encompass questions pertaining to top-end inequality or wealth concentration: their causes, consequences, or policies to address these developments.
+To spur new lines of research, half of the 8-10 Inequality and Wealth Concentration fellowships are designated for Harvard Ph.D. students whose research interests encompass questions pertaining to top-end inequality or wealth concentration: their causes, consequences, or policies to address these developments.
 (The remaining Inequality and Wealth Concentration fellowships are open with respect to substantive focus and may reflect any of the Inequality & Social Policy themes).

 Research has increased our understanding of important aspects of inequality by focusing on disparities in specific segments of the income distribution—e.g., gaps between the 10-50th or 10-90th percentiles.
 Yet overall economic inequality in the U.S. has been propelled largely by growth at the very top, which may reflect different determinants than explanations focused on other parts of the distribution.
 The pulling away of top incomes and wealth may have distinct consequences for economic growth, intergenerational mobility, or democratic politics.
 Policies aimed at addressing overall economic inequality or its consequences will likely differ from those designed to narrow gaps in specific segments of the distribution.
 Progress in either case will surely benefit by bringing greater analytic clarity to these “distinct, albeit interrelated challenges” of inequality (Summers, Kearney, and Hershbein 2015).